 They’ve also got discounted package offers.
 One of them is the San Diego Zoo, San Diego Zoo Safari Park & SeaWorld San Diego Ticket Combo Deal.
 Buying this bundle gets you into all 3 of the major San Diego animal attractions and saves $35 per adult off the price if you’d booked them all separately.

 #3 Which One’s Worth It?
 San Diego Zoo Tickets vs. Safari Park Tickets

 San Diego Zoo tickets are a better deal.
 There are a greater number of exhibits featuring animals and plants from all over the globe and there are more “rides” free with your admission.
-But Safari Park is well worth a visit also because of it’s uniqueness.
+But Safari Park is well worth a visit also because it’s not the usual zoo experience.
+It feels more spacious.
+You wander through the animals’ habitats rather than observing them in cages.
 For more on why I feel that way visit my “Is San Diego Safari Park Worth It?” page.

 What Do You Get With Your San Diego Zoo Ticket?